 Manage Spam and Unwanted Email

-Help Scout has its own built-in spam filter to save you the headache of having to sift through spammy emails in your mailbox.
+Help Scout has its own built-in spam filter to save you the headache of having to sift through spammy emails and auto replies in your inbox.
 This article talks about how the Help Scout spam filter works.

 In this article

 How the Spam Filter Works

 The Help Scout spam filter learns over time based on your actions.
 When you mark a conversation's status as Spam, we'll send future conversations from that particular sender to the spam folder automatically, for up to 50 emails from that sender.
 We'll stop delivering their emails to your inbox at all after that.

 On the flip side, when you move a conversation out of the spam folder, future conversations from that sender will not go to Spam.

 - To mark a conversation as spam, simply open the conversation and change the status to Spam.

 - To remove a conversation from the spam folder, open the conversation and select the Not Spam option from the status menu.

 You don't want to mark email that isn't really spam — auto-replies or notifications, for example — as spam because that will train the spam filter that the sender shouldn't be trusted and the sender can end up blocked.
 Delete those conversations, or use Automatic Workflows to sort or delete them instead of marking legitimate email as spam.